richterleo/lm-auditing-test/README.md

 git submodule init
 git submodule update
 ```
-The specific version of deep-anytime-testing is pinned to commit ().
+The specific version of deep-anytime-testing is can be found in `.gitmodules`.

 ## Contact